redhat-developer/broken-link-checks/README.md

 =============================

 ## Summary
 This repository contains the quality checks for the red hat developers [website](https://developers.redhat.com).
-The includes (but not limited to) broken link checks using [blinkr](https://github.com/RubyGemTSL/blinkr) for the website and [dcp-checker](https://github.com/redhat-developer/dcp-checker) for search our content provider (dcp).
+These checks include, but are not limited to broken link checking using [blinkr](https://github.com/RubyGemTSL/blinkr) for the website and [dcp-checker](https://github.com/redhat-developer/dcp-checker) for search our content provider (dcp).

 ## Reports